 Are heatmaps accurate?

-Yes, heatmaps provide highly accurate visual data based on actual user interactions, making them more reliable than simply guessing user behavior.
+Yes, heatmaps provide highly accurate visual data based on actual user interactions, because they measure real data rather than just guessing user behavior.

 Do heatmaps slow down my website?